AvtsVivek/LearnVsExt/src/tasks/501135-InsertGuidMenuCmd/ReadMe.md

 ![Insert Guid in Tools Menu](./images/50_50InsertGuidInToolsMenu.jpg)

 7. There is another way to manipulate the text of a document.
 See [this](https://github.com/AvtsVivek/LearnVsExt/tree/main/src/tasks/552400-VsixCommandCommunity) and [this app](https://github.com/AvtsVivek/LearnVsExt/tree/main/src/apps/552400-VsixCommandCommunity).

+8. Using DTE to get the document object and then getting the selection as shown in this example is one way.
+Without using DTE, getting this selection is more tedious.
+For such an example, search for an example which has  TextViewSelection and TextViewPosition in this repository.
+You should see GetSelection and GetSelectionShowPopup projects.